PolinaPrem/chat_client/README.md

 ## Use Case

-- Chat Client: Fake incoming messages + reply messages + mocked authentication
+- Chat Client:
+After connecting to the server: the incoming fake messages, new users joining and users leaving the chat - events that are coming in every 4 seconds.
+In reply field theres an option to write a message and send it to the chat.